To us, an event is when we see that “I get it” moment in one child’s eye. Astoundingly, there’s even more.

-> Save the date: SFArtsED Players present Li'l Abner
+> Tickets now on sale: SFArtsED Players present Li'l Abner

 The annual SFArtsED Players winter musical is the 1956 charmer Li'l Abner, featuring a score by Johnny Mercer (lyrics) and Gene DePaul (music) and a book by Norman Panama and Melvin Frank.
 Based on Al Capp's comic strip of the same name, the music is set in Dogpatch, USA, and features dynamic group numbers originally staged by the great Michael Kidd.

 Saturday and Sunday, February 15 & 16 at 2 p.m.

 Friday, February 21 at 7 p.m.